What Is Mineral Oil?

 Lastly, it’s important to note that skin care companies use mineral oil in skin care applications because of its low cost.
 By avoiding more expensive alternatives to this ingredient, the consumer has access to more low cost skin care products.

-What Skin Care Products Contain Mineral Oil?
+What Types Of Skincare Products Contain Mineral Oil?

 Mineral oil is formulated into many skincare products, including sunscreen, diaper cream, lip gloss, undereye cream, and deodorants, among others.
 It’s low cost and wide availability make it a popular ingredient with many manufacturers, who sometimes refer to it as liquid paraffin.